 What are habits?
-Habits are activities or tasks that you’ve done so many times, in the same way and at the same time, that your brain has learned them so perfectly that it can drive you to do them without you even thinking about them.
-That’s a very good thing, because if you had to think and ponder over every single activity in your day, you wouldn’t have the brainpower to do anything.
+Habits are activities or tasks that you’ve done so many times, in the same way, and at the same time, that your brain has learned them so perfectly that it can drive you to do them without you even thinking about them.
+That’s an excellent thing because if you had to think and ponder over every single activity in your day, you wouldn’t have the brainpower to do anything.

-Habits are the reason that you always seem to choose the same parking spot when you go to the grocery store, or the same seat when you go to a lecture.
-They’re the reason why you always shower by washing your right shoulder first and work your way down from there, or why you always tie your right shoe first.
-These are patterns, and you very rarely need to think about how to perform them.
+Habits are why you always seem to choose the same parking spot when you go to the grocery store or the same seat when you go to a lecture.
+They’re the reason why you always shower by washing your right shoulder first and work your way down from there, or why you always tie your left shoe first.
+These are patterns, and you rarely need to think about how to perform them.
 You’ve made a decision once, and it worked, so your brain recorded it as such.

-In the realm of goal accomplishment, this is a great opportunity, because the more tasks you can put on autopilot, the faster you will be able to accomplish the underlying goals.
+In the realm of goal accomplishment, this is a great opportunity because the more tasks you can put on autopilot, the faster you will accomplish the underlying goals.
 On the other hand, understanding habits and how they work will also reveal bad habits.

 Those are habits that destroy the body and often have permanently damaging effects.

-We often use the words routine and habit interchangeably, but in this context, I will refer to a routine as a set of habits.
+We often use the words routine and habit interchangeably, but I will refer to a routine as a set of habits in this context.
 So, a group of repeated activities performed at a certain interval and for a set period constitutes a routine.
 Here’s an example of such a morning routine: